twolivesleft/Codea4-Docs/docs/source/api/graphics.rst

    Clears the current context with solid color, can also be used to set image backgrounds when combined with :lua:func:`context.push`

+   .. helptext:: set the background color, image or shader

 .. lua:function:: background(cubeImage, [mipLevel = 0])

    Clears the current background with the contents of a cube image, using the current camera settings to define eye direction